UPDATED: May 9, 2023

 By 2001, he had joined the very small list of EGOT winners, deservedly winning an Emmy, Grammy, Oscar, and Tony.
 He’s so successful that three of his films ranked in AFI’s list of the top 100 comedies of the past 100 years (1900–2000), with Blazing Saddles sitting number six, The Producers at 11, and Young Frankenstein at 13.
 Honestly, they could all just tie for #1.

-Mel Brooks is 95 years old today and what’s even more exciting is that he’s not done making audiences laugh.
-He has two new projects in the works, one called Blazing Samuari, which is, you guessed it, inspired this first “blazing” comedy.
+Mel Brooks is 96 years old today and what’s even more exciting is that he’s not done making audiences laugh.
+He has two new projects in the works, one called Blazing Samuari, which is, you guessed it, inspired this first “blazing” comedy; and then there was the streaming mini-series History of the World Part II.
 There’s a lot of love for, Mel Brooks, so may he never leave us.

 From Mongo to a bean-fueled fart fest around the fire, Blazing Saddles broke all sorts of barriers, including the fourth wall, constantly, especially in the film stage-crashing finale that occurs.
 It really is a fantastic film with an even more fantastic cast.
 Did you know jazz legend Count Basie appears in the film?
 And In 2017 Brooks indicated that he would love to adapt the film for a stage production one day.
 That would probably get a lot of support.